Mebbel/Mebbel.github.io/_pages/about.md

 In the course of gaining a master’s degree in economics at the LMU in Munich, I discovered my dedication to data analysis.
 Contributing to policy consulting at the ifo institute, I observed the power and impact of studies backed by data and sound statistics.

-At the department of methodology in a software company (RSU), I extended my knowledge in statistical programming and improved my abilities to produce clean, efficient and version-controlled code.
+At the department of methodology in a software company, I extended my knowledge in statistical programming and improved my abilities to produce clean, efficient and version-controlled code.
 As project leader, I arranged and executed project plans in close communication with customers and the management.
 I specified necessary changes to existing and new software products.
 Throughout the implementation, I accompanied the IT-department with explaining the methodologies, specifying necessary tests and approving the final product.

-During my time in Alternative Asset Management (Golding) I improved my abilities to withstand constant time-pressure, efficiently manage high workloads and quickly adapt to changing requirements.
+During my time in Alternative Asset Management I improved my abilities to withstand constant time-pressure, efficiently manage high workloads and quickly adapt to changing requirements.
 With persistence, I convinced departments reluctant to change, to adapt to new technologies resulting in significant efficiency gains.

 I advanced my experiences in analyzing and predicting on manually input data.
 The data was incomplete, messy and under constant revision.
 An automation of workflows and an introduction of a thorough quality management were key in ensuring a high quality of forecasts.
 Introducing these methods allowed me to significantly reduce errors, easily scale analyses and to deliver results in time despite last-minute changes.